 La Fenice (San Marco 1965) is a famous opera house that dates from the late 18th century.
 On this stage the bel canto greats like Bellini, Rossini and Verdi held their premieres.
 Do be sure to purchase your tickets well beforehand online, as they tend to sell out weeks or even months ahead.
 The stage also hosts world-class concerts and ballets.

 Teatro Goldoni, known formerly as Teatro San Luca and Teatro Vendramin di San Salvatore, is another opera house in Venice located near the Rialto Bridge.
 The site was the foundation for several opera houses over the centuries from the 17th century.
 The previous theatre was built in the 1720s and named after Carlo Goldoni, one of the greatest Venetian dramatists.
 It was closed after WWII because it was deemed unsafe, but after restoration reopened in 1979.
 The space also organizes concerts, ballets and children's theatre productions.

 Gondola Artisan's Workshop

 If you've had enough of stuffy museums, why not head to the gondola artisan's workshop.
 Some guides will arrange private tours of a boatyard and introduce you to the history of the craft.

-Head down to Squero di San Trovaso, a boatyard that first opened in the 17th century near the Giudecca Canal.
+Some may prefer to head down to Squero di San Trovaso a boatyard that first opened in the 17th century near the Giudecca Canal.

 In the San Polo sestiere near the San Rocco art museum, you'll find the free and intriguing Museo della Musica.
 Exhibits include a large collection of instruments and an exhibit on violin-making.
 One room gives an interesting peek into the life of world-famous musician Antonio Vivaldi, who originally hailed from Venice.